saleor/saleor-docs/docs/dashboard/catalog/products.md

 You can repeat this process for all sizes or types of the same product by clicking the Variants card on the left side.
 Each variant has a specific SKU code (Stock Keep Unit) and will all information is unique to specific variants.

-### Editing Attributes
+## Managing attributes

-When entering a product from the main list, click the [[Edit&nbsp;Attributes]] text in the top corner of the Variants field to add or change product attributes and variants.
+When entering a product record from the main list, click the [[Edit&nbsp;Attributes]] label in the top corner of the Variants card to add or change product attributes and variants.
 For example, a top or t-shirt will have a product attribute such as the material it is made from, and a variant attribute of the sizes or colors in which it is available.

 ![Editing product attributes](assets/dashboard-catalog/13.png)